derfelterciano/HistDiff_Processor/README.md

   - [x] Prevent main UI interaction when process is running
   - [x] Implement persistent logging
   - [x] Modify rust hd core to use infos instead of traces
+- [ ] Implement User Output functionality
+  - [ ] Store the histdiff output globally in the rust backend or use a different approach
+  - [ ] Implement UI for user to output HistDiff data .
+    - [ ] Call a file dialogue for users to choose where to output data

 ## Major Bugs:

 - [x] HistDiff panicks at only 1 cntrl well selected.
   - **_ISSUE:_** modify UI to format the control and well names to remove any leading zeroes.
+  - [ ] Format well control input so histdiff doesn't panic.